andrewharmellaw/andrewharmellaw.github.com/_posts/2017-05-09-gelfands-algebra-chunk-25-reduced-quadratic-equations.md

 This is known as the _"reduced" quadratic equation_.

 Why do we do this?
-It's all so that we can have different ways of looking at quadratics, so then our tricks can be applied (pattern matched effectively) in a greater number of circumstances.
+It's all so that we can have different ways of looking at quadratics, so then our tricks can be applied{% sidenote 'sn-id' "I.e. Pattern matched effectively." %} in a greater number of circumstances.
 In this case, Gelfand tells us, if we can solve the reduced quadratic, we can solve any quadratic.
 That sounds handy.

 There is one final point from Gelfand before we start mucking about with these reduced quadratics - there is another convention about writing these, and that is to use the following form, which I personally like as it hides those horrid fractions.